 An inspiration to several generations of artists, animators, graphic designers and teachers, children´s TV artist Tony Hart was best known for the BBC´s art programmes Vision On, Take Hart and Hart Beat.
 Speaking to the BBC in 1996 Tony said: "I hope I´ve achieved the sort of programme that entertains first, informs, amuses and maybe surprises - and that people watching will think "I might have a go at that one day!".

 Tony Hart´s television career spanned 50 years, and his programmes won many awards.
 In 1984 Take Hart won a BAFTA award, and in 1998 Tony himself received the BAFTA Lifetime Achievement award.
 Aside from his own programmes, Tony made regular guest appearances on radio and television, and involved himself with a number of children´s charities including the Cystic Fibrosis Trust, Tadworth Children´s Hospital and Riding for the Disabled.

-The music you can hear is is called 'Marguerite' by Bob Morgan, and used for the Gallery music in 'Take Hart'.
-Our eternal gratitude to Bob, Zoot Music and KPM for special permission to use it.
-Marguerite was composed by Bob to mark a very personal loss of his own.
-The significance is not lost here.
+The music you can hear is Marguerite by Bob Morgan and was used for The Gallery in Take Hart.
+Our gratitude to Bob, Zoot Music and KPM for special permission to use it.
+Marguerite was composed by Bob to mark a very personal loss of his own - the significance is not lost here.

 Tony Hart - 1925 to 2009